alvarotrigo/react-fullpage/README.md

 Webpack 3 Boilerplate
 ===========

-> Plain webpack 3 boilerplate with Babel, SASS, jQuery and lodash on board
+> Plain webpack 3 boilerplate with Babel, SASS and lodash on board

 ## Requirements
 You only need <b>node.js</b> pre-installed and you’re good to go.

-If you don’t want to work with jQuery or lodash, just remove it from the node packages and the webpack config.
+If you don’t want to work with lodash, just remove it from the node packages and the webpack config.

 ## Download
 Download in current directory